Cambuslang

 Cambuslang /'kæmbəs'læŋ/ (Cammuslang, from Camas Lang) is a town on the south-eastern outskirts of Greater Glasgow, Scotland.
-With approximately 30,000 residents, it is the 27th largest town in Scotland by population, although, never having had a town hall, it may also be considered the largest village in Scotland.
+With approximately 30,000 residents, it is the 27th-largest town in Scotland by population, although, never having had a town hall, it may also be considered the largest village in Scotland.
 It is within the local authority area of South Lanarkshire and directly borders the town of Rutherglen to the west.
 Historically, it was a large civil parish incorporating the nearby hamlets of Newton, Flemington, Westburn and Halfway.

 Cambuslang is located just south of the River Clyde and about 6 mi southeast of the centre of Glasgow.
 It has a long history of coal mining, from at least 1490, iron and steel making, and ancillary engineering works, most recently The Hoover Company (in the town from 1946 to 2005).
 The Clydebridge Steelworks and other smaller manufacturing businesses continue but most employment in the area comes from the distribution or service industries.
 The headquarters of the Scottish Fire and Rescue Service is in Cambuslang.

 History

 The local geography of Cambuslang explains a great deal of its history.
-It has been very prosperous over time, depending first upon its agricultural land, (supplying food, then wool, then linen), then the mineral resources under its soil (limestone and coal, and, to some extent, iron).
-These were jealously guarded by the medieval Church, and later by the local aristocracy, particularly the Duke of Hamilton (previously Barons of Cadzow and Earls of Arran).
+It has been very prosperous over time, depending first upon its agricultural land (supplying food, then wool, then linen), then the mineral resources under its soil (limestone and coal and to some extent, iron).
+These were guarded by the medieval Church, and later by the local aristocracy, particularly the Duke of Hamilton (previously Barons of Cadzow and Earls of Arran).